rodrigozr/sqs-grep/readme.md

                                wait)
   --endpointUrl URL            Use a custom AWS endpoint URL
   --maxTPS number              Maximum number of messages to process per second (default: no limit)
+  --maxRetries number          Maximum number of retries for failed API calls (default: 3)
+  --verbose                    Enables verbose logging, which will also log all individual AWS API calls
   -h, --help                   Prints this help message
   -v, --version                Prints the application version